-The fact is, each complex brings a lot to the table, and has its strengths and weaknesses.
+We receive a number of questions about whether Universal is “worth it?”
+That’s an incredibly loaded and subjective question, but I feel like this type of comparison post is the best way to answer it.
+The fact is, each brings a lot to the table, and has its strengths and weaknesses.
 For many of you, Walt Disney World and Universal Orlando might work well in tandem, and it might make a lot of sense for you to spend some time at each resort complex.
-For others of you, only one may hold any appeal due to your party’s demographics, advantages of staying on-site at one or the other, cost, or for a variety of other reasons.
+For others, only one may hold any appeal due to your party’s demographics, advantages of staying on-site at one or the other, cost, or for a variety of other reasons.

+According to some, Walt Disney World is for families with kids and Universal Orlando Resort is for teens and young adults.
+At least, this is what has been perpetuated.
+The reality is a bit more nuanced.
 The big problem with the first statement is that it’s not fully inclusive and assumes too much about the two groups.
 What about those who fall into neither category?
 What about those with kids or teens with different preferences than the norm?

-I wouldn’t say any of these attractions are particularly intense (take that for what it’s worth), but they do wonderfully fuse thrills with thematic delivery.
+In addition to that, they wonderfully fuse thrills with thematic delivery.
 These action-packed attractions are Universal Orlando’s definite strong suit, and if this is your style, you will be particularly impressed with what they have to offer.
 Many of these fast-paced, action-packed attractions are unlike anything that exists at Walt Disney World.